yanlynnnnn/tp/docs/UserGuide.md

 ### Initialize User and Semester Information : `setup`

-Setup User and Semester data, including username, semester term and fiscal year.
+Setup User and Semester data, including username, semester term and academic year.

-Format: `setup n/USERNAME sd/STARTDURATION ed/ENDDURATION fy/FISCALYEAR`
+Format: `setup n/USERNAME sd/STARTDURATION ed/ENDDURATION fy/ACADEMICYEAR`

 - The `STARTDURATION` has to be **before** `ENDDURATION`